Practice-Based Research Network

 Facilitating practice-based research and innovation guided by community, providers and staff, and stakeholders in primary care

-Partnering with CLHSS, the Department of Family Medicine and Community Health (DFMCH) Practice-Based Research Network (PBRN) is expanding from the Minnesota Footprint* to the Mississippi and St. Croix Footprints of the M Health Fairview Primary Care Service Line (PCSL).
+Partnering with CLHSS, the Department of Family Medicine and Community Health (DFMCH) Practice-Based Research Network (PBRN) is expanding to the M Health Fairview Primary Care Service Line (PCSL).

 Building connections throughout M Health Fairview and the community is vital to the success of the PBRN.
 With the guidance of M Health Fairview's Community Health Equity and Engagement team and the Clinical and Translational Science Institute (CTSI)'s Community Engagement to Advance Research and Community Health (CEARCH) team, community members have the opportunity to drive PCSL PBRN work and priorities.